mbelgin/hpFX/README.md

 ![QuantDataManager interface](Media/quantdatamanager_interface.webp)

+> [!CAUTION]
-[!danger]  Once the data export is complete, you must immediately set the newly generated HST and FXT files to **Read Only** before running any backtests.
+> Once the data export is complete, you must immediately set the newly generated HST and FXT files to **Read Only** before running any backtests.
 If MT4 is launched with writable HST/FXT files, it will silently overwrite them with its own versions, which may differ from the downloaded high-quality data.
 This can lead to inconsistent or invalid backtest results.
 You can confirm the files are correctly protected by enabling the "Attributes" column in Windows Explorer, which should display "RA".
 QuantDataManager automatically sets FXT files as Read Only, but the behavior of other tools may vary.

 ![File attributes showing read-only](Media/file_attributes_readonly.webp)
 ![File attributes read-only detail view](Media/file_attributes_readonly_detail.webp)